AliceSchuster/Udacity_Project_1/README.md

 Please note, that all areas have an average total rating above 90.
 Zip codes with less than 10 ratings in total were excluded from the analysis.

-##### 3. Do less expensive listings have a lower rating compared to expensive listings?
+##### 3. Do cheaper listings have a lower rating compared to expensive listings?

+The results show that there is no correlation between price and total review score.
+Many listings in the lower price range also have very high ratings.

-If you are interested to learn more, please visit my blog article.
+##### If you are interested to learn more, please visit my blog article.